muskit/wack-format/README.md

 # 🏗 UNDER CONSTRUCTION
-Currently in early stage.
-Details like package topology and .mer tags may change!
-Check commit history to see what's changed.
+= Currently in early stage development
+- **Details like package topology and .mer tags may change!!**
+- Check commit history to see what's changed

 # Topology
 **A song is packaged as a folder**.
 Songs can be nested in subfolders for organization purposes.
 However, a single file -- `meta.mer` -- must be present to define its folder as a song (detailed later).